 - One of the best charting platforms on the market

 - Great value for the built-in features

-	- Accessible through web browser and smartphone app for true mobility
+- Accessible through a web browser and smartphone app for true mobility

-	- Growing community of chartists providing good ideas
+- A growing community of chartists providing good ideas

-	- Globals markets and even Bitcoin data can be charted
+- Global markets and even crypto data can be charted

 - Weak newsfeed and fundamental analysis tools